Boston343/TodoList/README.md

 Todo list using express.js and EJS.
 This was used for EJS and Mongoose (MongoDB) learning.

 You can add items to the list, and cross them out.
-Paths available include `localhost:3000/`, `localhost:3000/work`, and `localhost:3000/about`.
-You can clone this repo and install the node modules below to test on your local computer.
+Paths available include `localhost:3000/`, `localhost:3000/about`, and any other listname you want `localhost:3000/:listName`.
+You can clone this repo and install the node modules below and mongoDB to test on your local computer.

 ## Dependencies